-- a) Academic standing for all undergraduate programs, except, nursing, will be assessed at the end of the academic year.
-For information on the academic penalties for the Bachelor of Education; see section 6.4.
-For information on graduate level programs, see section 8.6.6. - Academic assessment is based on a minimum of two final grades during the regular academic year. - c) All students, including those who withdraw from the University, will be assessed. - d) To be considered in good academic standing, students are required to: - i) earn a year end average of 55 or better, and, - ii) earn credit for at least 60% of the courses completed.
-Refer to chart.
+- a) Academic standing for all undergraduate programs will be assessed at the end of the second term of each academic year.
+Program progression is also conducted after December grades for Bachelor of Education and Bachelor of Science in Nursing students (in years 2-4).
+For information on academic standing in the Bachelor of Education Programs see section 6.4.
+For information on the Nursing program see Section 9.28.
+For information on graduate level programs see section 8.6.6. - b) Academic standing assessment is based on a minimum of two final grades during the regular academic year.